top of page

 Frequently Asked Questions

-• When will the Museum be finished?
+• How many hours will the Museum be open?

 • Where are all the exhibit materials stored now?